 Canary Wharf rarely has a quiet moment with people working around the clock.
 After a busy day, one of our London serviced apartments is just what you need to relax and unwind.
-West India Quay Apartments are situated next to Grade I listed warehouses, transformed into vibrant restaurants and bars.
+Marriot Executive Apartments are situated next to Grade I listed warehouses, transformed into vibrant restaurants and bars.
 With a range of onsite and offsite facilities, including a business centre and meeting rooms, you can be sure that all your needs will be accommodated.

 Tax allowances in the 1980s attracted many big corporations to the Isle of Dogs.
 The opening of the DLR in 1987 continued to attract development and in the 1990s Citibank and HSBC signed deals for new buildings to be constructed in the area.
 Today, over 35 major financial institutions have offices in Canary Wharf, cementing its status as the secondary financial district in London, after The City.